About the CAA

 The CAA’s five general aviation airports are also crucial components of the state’s overall transportation system, providing access to corporate aircraft, local pilots, and convenient charter service for regional businesses.

-Already, the CAA has achieved numerous milestones, including the addition of new Bradley service to Dublin (Ireland), Los Angeles, Pittsburgh, Fort Myers, Houston, Tampa and Washington, D.C.
-These new routes and the help of a dedicated passenger base, made Bradley the fastest growing major airport in the region in 2014.
+Already, the CAA has achieved numerous milestones, including the addition of new Bradley service to Dublin (Ireland), Edinburgh (Scotland), Los Angeles, San Francisco, Myrtle Beach, Pittsburgh, Fort Myers, Houston, Tampa and Washington, D.C.
+These new routes and the help of a dedicated passenger base, have helped drive over four years of year-over-year passenger growth.